 BELLA

-Chanting seems desperate.
+Chanting seems desperate to me.
 Medicine, I say.

 GEORGE